Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 "I know."

-Maddie set the cloth down and began working the grit out of Allison's hair with her fingers — unselfconscious, automatic.
+Maddie set the cloth down and began working the grit out of Allison's hair with her fingers.
+It was unselfconscious and automatic.
 The silence between them was almost comfortable.

-Then Allison said: "I used to talk to your mom about Tyler."
+Then Allison spoke.
+"I used to talk to your mom about Tyler."

-The words came out flat and careful, like she'd been carrying them at a specific angle for two years to avoid dropping them.
+The words came out flat and careful.
+She carried them at a specific angle for two years to avoid dropping them.
 Maddie's hands went still.

 "I never had that," Allison said quietly.
-"Someone's mother who opened the door like she'd been expecting me.
-Who asked how I was sleeping and actually waited for the answer."
+"Someone's mother who opened the door and actually expected me.
+Who asked how I was sleeping and waited for the answer."
 She looked at her shaking hands.
 "I didn't have the right to her.
 I know that.
 I just didn't know how to not go there."

-The fire crackled.
-Somewhere across the cavern one of the children turned in their sleep.
-Maddie was quiet for long enough that the silence developed its own weight.
+The fire popped.
+Somewhere across the cavern a child turned in their sleep.
+Maddie stared at the embers.

-"Tyler told me you were in love with me," she said finally.
-Still not looking at Allison.
-Her voice was even — a tone Allison recognized as the one Maddie used when she was being precise about something that hurt.
+"Tyler told me you were in love with me," Maddie said finally.
+She didn't look at Allison.
+Her voice carried the flat, even tone she used when being precise about something that hurt.
 "He said that was the reason for all of it.
 The criticism.
 The conversations with my mum.
 He said you couldn't stand watching me be happy with someone who wasn't you.
 That you'd been poisoning it from the beginning because of how you felt."

-"He was very convincing."
-A pause.
+"He was very convincing," Maddie said.
 "He was always very convincing.
 That was the whole problem."

 Allison stared at the embers.
-Something was arriving that she hadn't let herself look at directly before — not in the Tutorial, not in the seven weeks they'd spent keeping each other alive, not in any of the quiet moments she'd had to think since the Basilisk fell.
-Something she'd kept in her peripheral vision for years because looking at it directly felt like standing at the edge of something with no railing.
+Something arrived that she hadn't let herself look at directly before.
+Not in the Tutorial.
+Not in the seven weeks they spent keeping each other alive.
+Not in any of the quiet moments she had to think since the Basilisk fell.
+She kept it in her peripheral vision for years because looking at it directly felt like standing at the edge of a cliff with no railing.

 She thought about the exact nature of her anger at Tyler.
-Not the vague disapproval of a friend who thought someone could do better.
-Something rawer than that.
-More personal.
-The fury of watching something she cared about get handled carelessly by someone who didn't understand its value.
-She thought about how many rooms she'd found reasons to be in.
-She thought about being eighteen years old and sitting in Maddie's kitchen listening to Maddie's mom ask her about her coursework and feeling, for the first time in her life, like she was somewhere she was supposed to be.
-She thought about two years of silence that had felt less like anger and more like a missing limb.
+It was the fury of watching something she cared about get handled carelessly by someone who didn't understand its value.
+She thought about being eighteen years old, sitting in Maddie's kitchen, listening to Maddie's mom ask about her coursework, and feeling like she was exactly where she was supposed to be.
+She thought about two years of silence that felt less like anger and more like a missing limb.

 Allison was quiet for a long moment.

 "He took something real," Maddie said, "and turned it into the reason I should cut you off."
 Her jaw tightened.
 "And I let him.
-I was so angry at what he told me that I didn't stop to think about whether the thing underneath it was actually something I wanted to be angry about."
+I was angry at what he told me.
+I didn't stop to think about whether the thing underneath it was actually something I wanted to be angry about."

 "What would you have said?"
 Maddie asked.
 "If you'd known how."

 Maddie finally looked at her.
-The thing between them wasn't resolved.
-It wasn't dismissed.
-It was just finally on the table where they could both see it — two years too late, in a cave under a dead city, by the light of a monster's heart.
+The history between them sat on the table where they could both see it.
+Two years too late, in a cave under a dead city, by the light of a monster's heart.

 "We almost died tonight," Maddie said eventually.
 "Several times."